resilient-roleplay/website/rules/home.md

 - Alternate accounts must be disclosed to staff.
 - Using alts to evade bans or spy on community spaces is a permanent ban.

-### Naming and Profiles
-- Character names, usernames, and profiles must follow community standards.
-- No impersonation, troll names, or sexual or offensive content.

 ### Leave Drama at the Door
 - You do not have to like everyone, but you must act respectfully.
 - Persistent OOC drama, negativity, or toxicity will not be tolerated.

 ## Character Rules